 Upload the parent feed(s) to Studio.

-In Step 2: Manage Data, the parent Feed's Controlling Column must be set to a field type of Text, and the Display setting must be set to Yes.
+In Step 2: Manage Data, the parent Feed's Controlling Column must be set to a field type of Text, and the Display setting must be turned on.

 Upload the child feed(s) to Studio.

 - In Step 2: Manage Data, the child feed's filterable columns, which depend on values received from the Controlling Columns of parent feeds, must be uploaded as a field type of List of Values, and the Filterable checkbox must be selected.

 Navigate to Step 3: Manage Rules.
 For each of the child and grandchild feeds, the parent feed and Controlling Column in the parent feed must be specified.

 - For a child feed, select Prioritized from the Type dropdown.